 WEBINAR | Transgender and gender diverse health education: A review

 What does the next generation of trans-friendly health care providers look like?
 For Transgender Day of Visibility, Dr Asiel Adan Sanchez discussed trans-affirmative care in medical education with Dr Megan Sharp, Pride in Action Network Co-Chair and Research Fellow – MDHS Diversity and Inclusion.
 This webinar was supported by the MDHS Diversity and Inclusion Associate Dean, A/Prof Natalie Hannan and produced by Dr Megan Sharp in collaboration with Dr Asiel Adan Sanchez.

 Dr Asiel Adan Sanchez is an academic registrar at the Department of General Practice.
-They are a medical graduate from The University of Melbourne and completed their medical training in Melbourne’s west, working in emergency, psychiatry, general medicine, obstetrics and pediatrics.
 Their research focuses on lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) health in medical education.
-Asiel is a member of the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine and has a special interest in HIV medicine, sexual health and trans-affirming healthcare.
-Asiel's recent collaborative research and their online resource, Wavelength, is available here.
-Wavelength is a free open access resource on lesbian, gay, bisexual, transgender, queer and intersex health for medical students and health professionals.
+Asiel is a founding member of Wavelength which is a free open access resource on lesbian, gay, bisexual, transgender, queer and intersex health for medical students and health professionals.

 Celebrating trans and gender diverse people

-This Transgender Day of Visibility, we are celebrating the achievements of trans and gender diverse people; from those near and dear to us to international names.
+For Transgender Day of Visibility 2020, we celebrated the achievements of trans and gender diverse people; from those near and dear to us to international names.

 - University of Melbourne Trans Medical Research – How to support someone who is trans